moven0831/Zhats-Me/identity-verifier/README.md

 ## How It Works

+1. The user enters their email address and receives a verification link
+2. After clicking the link, they're redirected back to the app with verified status
-1. The app generates a QR code using the Self protocol SDK
+3. The app generates a QR code using the Self protocol SDK
-2. The user scans the QR code with the Self app
+4. The user scans the QR code with the Self app
-3. The Self app allows the user to prove their identity while preserving privacy
+5. The Self app allows the user to prove their identity while preserving privacy
-4. Upon successful verification, the app acknowledges the verified identity
+6. Upon successful verification, the app acknowledges the verified identity

 ## Self Protocol Integration Details